ryanatkn/react-typescript-closing-the-loop/README.md

 ## What is a "closed" loop?
 At each step of the loop, we process data sent by the previous step.
-In JavaScript, the correctness of passing and processing data can only be determined at runtime.
+In JavaScript, the correctness of passing and processing data can only be tested at runtime, and static analysis has tight limits.
-In contrast, TypeScript and other typed languages are able to ensure the correctness of each step at *compile* time if things are fully typechecked, where everything has a known complete type.
+In contrast, TypeScript and other typed languages are able to check more of the validity of each step at *compile* time because of the additional information provided by types.
 For the purposes of this article, I'm going to refer to a fully typechecked loop as *closed* - meaning *all* type errors will be caught by the compiler *throughout the loop*.